techidaily/site-instagram-video-files/source/_posts/captivating-carousel-concept-for-ig.md

 ## How to make Fancy Slideshow for Instagram with Filmora?

-**Step 1:** First if all you need to install your[Filmora](https://tools.techidaily.com/wondershare/filmora/download/) slideshow developer tool from official website of Wondershare.
+**Step 1:** First if all you need to install your [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) slideshow developer tool from official website of Wondershare.

 [![step1](https://images.wondershare.com/filmora/article-images/instagram-step1.PNG)](https://tools.techidaily.com/wondershare/filmora/download/)